Court of Protection

-The Court of Protection in English law is a superior court of record created under the Mental Capacity Act 2005.
+In England and Wales, the Court of Protection is a superior court of record created under the Mental Capacity Act 2005.
 It has jurisdiction over the property, financial affairs and personal welfare of people who lack mental capacity to make decisions for themselves.

 History

 The Court of Protection evolved from the Office of the Master in Lunacy, which was renamed the Court of Protection in 1947.
 Its jurisdiction derived from both the Lunacy Act 1890 and De Prerogativa Regis of 1324, which gave the monarch authority over the property of 'idiots' and 'lunatics'.
 The Court of Protection was responsible for overseeing the management and administration of the estates of individuals who were unable to manage their own affairs, by reason of unsoundness of mind or infirmity.

 It was an office of the Senior Courts of England and Wales, later governed by the Mental Health Act 1983.
 At that time the old Court of Protection was part of the old Office of the Public Guardian; the new Court of Protection and the Public Guardian are now entirely separate organisations with different responsibilities.
 The earlier Court of Protection dealt exclusively with financial matters, but the new Court of Protection was granted powers to deal with health and personal welfare issues, and has the same powers as the High Court of Justice.

 The Court of Protection's powers are defined by the Mental Capacity Act 2005, and was established by order of the Lord Chancellor through the Mental Capacity Act 2005 (Commencement No. 2) Order 2007.
 The rules of the Court of Protection were established by order of the President of the Family Division through The Court of Protection Rules 2007.

 The offices and full-time Judges of the Court of Protection were originally located at Archway Tower, Junction Road, London.
 Since 9 January 2012, the Court was located in the Thomas More Building at the Royal Courts of Justice on the Strand, London.
-In 2014, it was relocated to First Avenue House, 42-49 High Holborn, London WC1A 9JA.
+The Court is currently located at First Avenue House, 42-49 High Holborn, London WC1A 9JA.

 As of April 2017, the President of the Court of Protection was Sir James Munby, who is also President of the Family Division, and the Vice-President was Sir William Charles.